Witten-Annen Nord station: Train services

 Witten-Annen Nord station and Witten Hauptbahnhof are the only S-Bahn stations in the city of Witten.
-Since 1994, line S 5 services operated by DB Regio NRW have served the station, originally operated during the day at intervals alternating between 20 and 40 minutes; since the timetable change of December 2009, the interval is regularly 30 minutes.
+Since 1994, line S 5 services operated by DB Regio NRW have served the station, originally operated during the day at intervals alternating between 20 and 40 minutes.
+Since the timetable change of December 2009, the interval is regularly 30 minutes.
 This means that one train an hour continues through Witten Hauptbahnhof to and from Hagen.
 In the evening there are a few direct connections via Hagen and Wuppertal to Düsseldorf/Mönchengladbach.

 There is also a bus junction at the station served by bus lines 320 and 375 operated by BOGESTRA and 373 of the Verkehrsgesellschaft Ennepe-Ruhr, connecting with central Witten, Rüdinghausen, Herbede, Sprockhövel, Durchholz, Heven, Stockum, the Kemnader See, the Lottenbach valley and Ruhr University Bochum.
-At night (weekend) the station is also connected by night bus line NE18 to Bochum-Langendreer via Witten-Stockum and central Witten.
+At night (weekends) the station is also connected by night bus line NE18 to Bochum-Langendreer via Witten-Stockum and central Witten.